 In relation to GDEs, in 1994 the Council of Australian Governments (COAG) endorsed reforms to move towards a sustainable water industry that included allocations for the environment and greater environmental accountability of water resource developments.
 In 1996 the National Principles for the Provision of Water for Ecosystems was signed to provide a basis for considering Ecological Water Requirements (EWR) as part of water allocation decisions by water resource managers.
 EWR should be based on the best available scientific information.
-For GDEs, groundwater is considering to move to water allocation decisions by water resource managers.

-ered in terms of flow, level, pressure and quality required by an ecosystem, and is to be studied through strategic scientific research.
+For GDEs, groundwater is considered in terms of flow, level, pressure and quality required by an ecosystem, and is to be studied through strategic scientific research.
 The EWR contribute with socioeconomic evaluation and water consumption demands to the development of Ecological Water Provisions (EWPs) within water management plans.
 EWPs are a management tool used to achieve ecological objectives, often expressed in terms of a target to maintain, restore or rehabilitate (Richardson, et al., 2011).